slexisvn/query_engine/docs/03-optimizer/17-predicate-pushdown.md

 # 17. Predicate pushdown

-> After this chapter you will be able to predict where any `WHERE` clause ends up in the plan, and explain the single most notorious gotcha in SQL as a consequence of one line in this pass.
+> After this chapter you will be able to follow conjuncts through an inner or outer join and explain why moving a predicate can change null-padded results.

 ## The question